 The fresh round of political protests comes before the damage caused last year to the grounds of Government House by tens of thousands of Yellow Shirt PAD protesters who occupied it for more than three months have been repaired, and just days ahead of the 14th Association of Southeast Asian Nations (Asean) summit postponed since last December due the PAD protests.

-Since taking power the Government has been dogged by claims of nepotism and cronyism, a scandel involving the supply of spoiled canned fish to flood victims, a mysterious Bt250 million ($US6.988 million) donation, claims of rewards having been proided to leading PAD members, and disagreements between the new coallition members.
+Since taking power the Government has been dogged by claims of nepotism and cronyism, a scandal involving the supply of spoiled canned fish to flood victims, a mysterious Bt250 million ($US6.988 million) donation, claims of rewards having been provided to leading PAD members, and disagreements between the new coalition members.

 More than 3,000 police and 750 soldiers have been deployed to secure Government House, with road construction equipment, water trucks and barbed wire also being used.